sopel-irc/ansible-sopel/README.md

 - Debian 9 (Stretch)
 - CentOS 7

-Debian 8 is currently not being tested on travis, as there's an issue with the docker image used for it, however it has been tested successfully on an actual install.
+Debian 8 is currently not being tested, as there's an issue with the docker image used for it, however it has been tested successfully on an actual install.

 ## Role variables